 You're exactly right.

-What's the corporate rate gonna be?
+What's the corporate rate going to be?

-Uh no one can say right now.
+No one can say right now.

-So what what we we need those you just need the the outline of a plan, introduce the bill, let's have the debate like we're supposed to, and then we'll get something done.
+Let's have the debate like we're supposed to, and then we'll get something done.

-Um that's the frustrating part.
+That's the frustrating part.

-Unfortunately, we did it.
+Unfortunately, we didn't.

 All right.

-So well, I guess we're back to the drawing board.
+So, well, I guess we're back to the drawing board.

-Now we gotta start again.
+Now we've got to start again.

-So, you know, from my perspective, I think the only reason the president gave a a three month extension on the debt ceiling is he wanted to get the money over to the people in Texas.
+So, you know, from my perspective, I think the only reason the president gave a three-month extension on the debt ceiling is he wanted to get the money over to the people in Texas because those people are desperate.

 Yeah, no, I agree with you.

-It was a hundred percent vote.
+It was 100% vote.

 There was no question on any of this, right?

-It would have been a hundred percent unanimous vote, but you gotta add one phrase, and we're gonna take care of fiscal concerns going out in the future so we don't throw the next generation under the bus.
+And we're going to take care of fiscal concerns going out in the future so we don't throw the next generation under the bus.

 And that was missing, right?